Strait of Malacca: History

-Early traders from Arabia, Africa, Persia, and southern India reached Kedah before arriving at Guangzhou.
+Early traders from Arabia, Africa, India and Persia reached Kedah before arriving at Guangzhou.
 Kedah served as a western port on the Malay Peninsula.
 They traded glassware, camphor, cotton goods, brocades, ivory, sandalwood, perfume, and precious stones.
 These traders sailed to Kedah via the monsoon winds between June and November.
 They returned between December and May.
 Kedah provided accommodations, porters, small vessels, bamboo rafts, elephants, as well as tax collections for goods to be transported overland toward eastern ports of the Malay Peninsula such as Langkasuka and Kelantan.
 After the tenth century, ships from China began to trade at these eastern trading posts and ports.
 Kedah and Funan were famous ports throughout the 6th century, before shipping began to use the Strait of Malacca itself as a trade route.